surajcdry/wannagoout/README.md

 # Wanna Go Out?
-A simple (and cringe) website for asking people out.
+A plan and straight page to ask them out.

 ![Preview of the website](preview.png)